 Fund Sponsor & Index

-The fund is sponsored by Global X Management.
-It has amassed assets over $418.61 M, making it one of the larger ETFs in the Total Market (U.S.) ETFs.
-This particular fund seeks to match the performance of the INDXX SuperDividend U.S. Low Volatility Index before fees and expenses.
+Managed by Global X Management, DIV has amassed assets over $427.63 M, making it one of the largest ETFs in the Total Market (U.S.) ETFs.
+DIV, before fees and expenses, seeks to match the performance of the INDXX SuperDividend U.S. Low Volatility Index.

 The INDXX SuperDividend US Low Volatility Index tracks the performance of 50 equally weighted common stocks, MLPs & REITs that rank among the highest dividend yielding equity securities in the US.